✨

 Summary

-One of the unique selling points of DataFlint is the alerting system.
+One of the unique "selling points" of DataFlint is the alerting system.
 Where in traditional spark monitoring you get a bunch of metrics and needs to figure out what they mean, with DataFlint you have alerts that points you to what is wrong and suggest you on potential fixes.

 Alerts